-Section 162(m) of the Code generally disallows a tax deduction to public corporations for compensation, other than performance-based compensation, over \$1 million paid to the chief executive officer and next four highest compensated executive officers to the extent that compensation of a particular executive exceeds \$1 million in any one year.
+For 2017, Section 162(m) of the Code generally disallowed a tax deduction to public corporations for compensation, other than performance-based compensation, over \$1 million paid to the chief executive officer and next four highest compensated executive officers to the extent that compensation of a particular executive exceeds \$1 million in any one year.
 There are certain exceptions for qualified performance-based compensation in accordance with the Code and corresponding regulations.
-We expect our Equity Incentive Plan awards paid to our executive officers will qualify as performance-based compensation deductible for federal income tax purposes under Section 162(m), but do not expect any non-performance based equity awards such as time vested restricted stock or stock units to qualify for such treatment.
-However, given the fact that we are presently externally managed by our Manager and the only compensation that currently may be paid to our executive officers are long-term incentive awards pursuant to our equity incentive plans, it is unlikely that Section 162(m) will have any material effect on us.
+We expect our performance-based Equity Incentive Plan awards paid to our executive officers will qualify as performance-based compensation deductible for federal income tax purposes under Section 162(m), but do not expect any non-performance based equity awards such as time vested restricted stock or stock units to qualify for such treatment.
+However, given the fact that we are presently externally managed by our Manager and that we do not directly compensate our executive officers, it is unlikely that Section 162(m) will have any material effect on us.
+In addition, we do not expect the recent modifications to Section 162(m) of the Code effective for the 2018 tax year, which further limit the deductibility of certain compensation paid to executive officers, to have a material effect on us.

-Compensation in 2016
+Compensation in 2017

-We did not pay any compensation of any kind to our named executive officers during the year ended December 31, 2016.
+We did not pay any compensation of any kind to our named executive officers during the year ended December 31, 2017.
 We do not provide any of our executive officers with any cash compensation, pension benefits or nonqualified deferred compensation plans.
 We have reported the compensation that we reimburse to our Manager for our named executive officers in the Summary Compensation Table set forth below.

-For the fiscal year ended December 31, 2016, 58.2% of the management fee paid by the Company to the Manager, which was \$5.7 million, was allocated to the compensation of our named executive officers for their service to us.
-Of this compensation, 4.3% was fixed and 95.7% was variable or incentive pay.
+For the fiscal year ended December 31, 2017, 48.9%, or \$4.8 million, of the management fee paid by the Company to the Manager would have been allocable to named executive officer compensation based on the percentage of time such officers spent managing our affairs if the Company reimbursed the Manager for all of its named executive officer compensation.
+Of this compensation, 6.8% was fixed and 93.2% was variable or incentive pay.

 Our Manager and its affiliates do not use a specific formula to calculate the variable or incentive pay portion of our named executive officers' compensation.
 Additionally, our Manager and its affiliates do not explicitly set future variable or incentive compensation on the basis of the compensation the named executive officers earned in prior years.
 Generally, in determining each executive's variable or incentive pay, our Manager and its affiliates will take into account factors such as the individual's position, his or her contribution to our Company, market practices, and the recommendations of our compensation committee.
-We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2016.
+We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2017.

-Grants of Plan Based Awards in 2016
+Grants of Plan Based Awards in 2017

-We did not grant any shares of restricted stock, options, restricted stock units or other incentive compensation to our named executive officers during the year ended December 31, 2016.
+We did not grant any shares of restricted stock, options, restricted stock units or other incentive compensation to our named executive officers during the year ended December 31, 2017.

-On July 1, 2014, we granted 60,000 restricted stock units to our Manager that represent the right to receive an equivalent number of shares of our common stock to be issued if and when the units vest.
-Annual vesting of approximately 20,000 units occurred or will occur on each of July 1, 2015, July 1, 2016, and July 1, 2017.
+On July 1, 2017, we granted 60,000 restricted stock units to our Manager that represent the right to receive an equivalent number of shares of our common stock to be issued if and when the units vest.
+Annual vesting of approximately 20,000 units will occur on each of July 1, 2018, July 1, 2019, and July 1, 2020.
 The units do not entitle the participant to the rights of a holder of our common stock, such as dividend and voting rights, until shares are issued in settlement of the vested units.